Images

 The output format of the image.

-Available formats: jpeg, png, webp, avif.
+Available formats: jpeg, png, webp, avif, gif, heic.

 Quality